williamdemeo/agda-fresh/README.md

         cabal install cpphs-1.18.9

+   This enabled me to install Agda, but then some Agda code from a few years ago wouldn't parse because of the changes to the standard library.
+I had to upgrade Agda again, and this resulted in the same error:

+        The program cpphs version >=1.18.6 && <1.19 is required

+   The following worked:

+        cabal install cpphs-1.19
+        cabal install Agda

 2. **Unicode problems** After Agda was finally installed, I had a terrible time getting unicode fonts to appear as expected.
 (Personally, I would simply avoid the hassle of getting unicode working and just use plain ascii